Policies and Procedures

 NYU's Global Academic Centers offer a wide variety of course offerings from undergraduate departments across the University.
-Academic policies have been developed to give students as consistent an experience as possible across NYU's global network.
+The academic policies below have been developed to give students as consistent an experience as possible across NYU's global network.
 Due to differences in location and culture, some academic policies may vary from site to site.
 Students should always adhere to local policies as presented at orientations and posted in handbooks and other resources.
 In addition, some policies differ depending on the student's home school, therefore students should also be sure to check their school’s website.

 Study abroad at Global Academic Centers is an academically intensive and immersive experience, in which students from a wide range of backgrounds exchange ideas in discussion-based seminars.
 Learning in such an environment depends on the active participation of all students.
 And since classes typically meet once or twice a week, even a single absence can cause a student to miss a significant portion of a course.
-To ensure the integrity of this academic experience, class attendance at the centers is mandatory, and unexcused absences will be penalized with a two percent deduction from the student’s final course grade for every week's worth of classes missed.
+To ensure the integrity of this academic experience, class attendance at the centers is mandatory, and unexcused absences may be penalized with a two percent deduction from the student’s final course grade for every week's worth of classes missed.
 Students are responsible for making up any work missed due to absence.
 Repeated absences in a course may result in harsher penalties including failure.

 NYU is committed to supporting students’ academic progress.
 When students have academic needs that cannot be met at their study-away location, Global Programs will work with departments and schools to find a solution.
 If local alternatives cannot be found, Global Programs will endeavor to support remote-taught courses with local resources.